Understanding Your Options for Bulk Location Warehouse Signs

 Signs are an important part of a smoothly run warehouse or distribution center.
 They help workers quickly identify aisles and locations, they support operational accuracy and efficiency, and they help to improve safety and reduce injuries.

-For this post, we talked to John Roggeveen, an ID Label business development manager, for his insights about design and installation options for warehouse bulk location signage.
+For this post, we talked to John Roggeveen, an ID Label senior business development manager, for his insights about design and installation options for warehouse bulk location signage.

 As the name implies, bulk storage areas in a warehouse or DC are where certain equipment, supplies or raw goods are stored as part of a facility’s fulfillment or manufacturing operations.

 “They’re often stored in their original containers, as they were received,” Roggeveen said.
 “Whether that be cases on pallets, drums, crates or other bulky items that wouldn’t normally be stored in a rack bay location.”

 “For operations that can accommodate long-range mobile scanning, ID Label uses retro-reflective barcode graphics for optimum scan accuracy.”

 Identifying Bulk Locations

 Properly identifying bulk storage areas can be a little more challenging than simply applying barcode labels to rack bay locations.

 “Overhead signs are highly recommended for identifying and managing bulk storage inventory,” Roggeveen said.
 “They typically contain a barcode image and human-readable numbers or letters.”